Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Example: Testing a supplement

-Say you want to test creatine monohydrate (a supplement with strong evidence for memory and processing speed).
-Creatine works by replenishing ATP in neurons during high cognitive demand, supporting energy availability during sustained mental work.
+Say you want to test creatine monohydrate, a supplement with reasonable evidence for memory and processing speed.
+Creatine is thought to work by replenishing ATP in neurons during high cognitive demand, supporting energy availability during sustained mental work.

 Days 1-7: Establish your baseline using reaction time, memory span, and sustained attention tests from above.
 Record your baseline mood and energy levels (1-10 scale).

-Days 8-30: Take 5g creatine daily (typical dose).
+Days 8-30: Take a typical 5g daily dose of creatine.
 Change nothing else.
 Keep your sleep, exercise, and nutrition identical to the foundation month.
-This is critical – if you change three variables, you have no idea which one worked.
+This is critical, because if you change three variables, you have no idea which one worked.

-Result: If metrics improved 5%+ and stayed improved, creatine is a keeper.
-If nothing changed after 30 days, you have data — drop it and test the next variable.
+Result: If metrics improved 5% or more and stayed improved, creatine is a keeper.
+If nothing changed after 30 days, you have data, so drop it and test the next variable.
 If metrics actively declined by more than 5%, or if you experience worsening sleep, elevated resting anxiety, or persistent digestive symptoms, stop the intervention immediately.
 These are exit signals, not adaptation periods to push through.
+None of this is medical advice, and anyone with a health condition or on medication should clear new supplements with a clinician first.

-When to stop an intervention entirely: An intervention is worth abandoning if (a) objective metrics show no improvement after 30 days of consistent use, (b) any metric shows sustained decline across two consecutive weekly tests, or (c) subjective side effects interfere with baseline functioning — disrupted sleep, mood changes, or physical discomfort.
+When to stop an intervention entirely: An intervention is worth abandoning if (a) objective metrics show no improvement after 30 days of consistent use, (b) any metric shows sustained decline across two consecutive weekly tests, or (c) subjective side effects interfere with baseline functioning, such as disrupted sleep, mood changes, or physical discomfort.
 You do not need to justify stopping.
 Data is the arbiter.
 A failed experiment is still useful data about your biology.

 Evidence-backed supplement comparison

-Creatine monohydrateStrong (16 RCTs, 492 participants) [8]5g daily
+Creatine monohydrateModerate for memory (16 RCTs, 492 participants) [8]5g daily

 L-theanine (+ caffeine)Moderate (multiple RCTs)100-200mg